United States Playing Card Company: Hoyle

 The Hoyle brand was originally produced by the Brown & Bigelow Company in 1927, and was the main competitor to USPC's Bicycle brand for over 70 years.
 The cards proved such a success that Brown & Bigelow's card division was renamed Hoyle Products in 1975.
 Hoyle's shell back design is well-recognized, but Hoyle's most iconic figure is its Joker: a colorful jester whose face (repeated atop his scepter) is an optical illusion.
 The USPC purchased Hoyle Products from Brown & Bigelow in 2001, and unlike most of its other playing card company acquisitions, has kept a few of the popular Hoyle brands in print.
 Since production was taken over by the USPCC, Hoyle playing cards are also produced in an all-plastic version.

 KEM

 KEM cards were first manufactured in 1935.
-Unlike normal playing cards which are made from plastic-coated paper, KEM cards are made entirely from cellulose acetate and are waterproof.
+Unlike most playing cards which are made from plastic-coated paper, KEM cards are made entirely from cellulose acetate and are waterproof.
 USPC purchased KEM Cards in 2004.
-After a two-year hiatus, USPC restarted KEM card production, which continues today.
+After a two-year hiatus, USPC resumed KEM card production, which continues today.
 KEM cards are available to the consumer (usually at specialty game shops) with various back colors and designs in both poker and bridge sizes.
 In 2007, KEM bridge cards (using Bicycle artwork) were adopted as the official cards of the World Series of Poker.